Simcenter Testing Solutions What is a Frequency Response Function (FRF)?

 User-added image

 This estimator tends to give an overestimate of the FRF if there is noise on the output.
-This estimator estimates the resonances better than the anti-resonances.
-Notice the corrections are bigger for the 245 Hz anti-resonance frequency than for the 133 Hz resonance frequency as shown in Figure 12.
+Notice the corrections are bigger for the 245 Hz anti-resonance frequency than for the 133 Hz resonance frequency as shown in Figure 15.

 User-added image